Gabrielle Elise Jimenez

 Here is my advice.
 Tell the truth, always tell the truth.
 And give the kids the opportunity to say, "goodbye" and "I love you" when they still can.
 They might say no, but at least you gave them the choice.
 When we don't communicate or explain, or ask, we take their choice from them, and this could be something that they struggle with for the rest of their lives.

 Not all children can handle this news, so it definitely needs to be carefully considered, but my advice would be to never assume, and to at the very least, give them a choice as to whether or not they want to say goodbye.
-Never assume a child is too young or too old to grieve.
+Never assume a child is too young to understand loss, or to grieve.

 Whether it is family, a close friend or a pet (who is also family) that kind of loss is deep, and it stays in your heart forever and if given the opportunity to at the very least say, "goodbye" I think everyone deserves that.